hxhxhx88/hxhxhx88.github.io/content/posts/swin-unetr.md

 - Encode $x$ to $e$ of dimension $(C_h,\mathbf{D})$, then combine with $d_0$ to decode to $d$ of the same dimension.
 - Project $d$ to the output $y$ of dimension $(C_o,\mathbf{D})$.

-In the Swim Transforme step, the minimal units are (featurised) patches, rather than original voxels.
-Thoese patches are like tokens in natural langauge.
+In the Swim Transform step, the minimal units are (featurised) patches, rather than original voxels.
+Those patches are like tokens in natural language.
 Only in the very last stage are they joined with the original image at voxel granularity.

 ## Swin Transformer

-When doing Swin Transform, we first turn the input into *patches* of size $\mathbf{p}$, then further paratition these patches into *windows* of size $\mathbf{w}$, in each of which self-attention is computed.
+When doing Swin Transform, we first turn the input into *patches* of size $\mathbf{p}$, then further partition these patches into *windows* of size $\mathbf{w}$, in each of which self-attention is computed.
 Since calculating attention preserves dimensions, the output is further downsampled to half its spatial dimensions while *double*, not $2^D$ times, the feature dimension.

 ![](/images/swin-unetr/swin.svg)